iyobo/jollofjs/packages/isvalid/README.md

     { type: String }

+or if `type` is your only validator, you can also do this:

+    String

 In the above example the input must be of type `String`.

 All schemas must have the `type` specified and/or have a custom validator through a `custom` function - more about [custom validators](#custom) in it's designated section below.